aregtech/areg-sdk/README.md

 ## Composition[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#composition)

-Currently AREG SDK consists of:
+The major modules of AREG SDK are:
-1. [Multicast router (_mcrouter_)](./framework/mcrouter/) for IPC that runs either as a service managed by the OS or as a console application.
+1. [Multicast router (_mcrouter_)](./framework/mcrouter/) is a process, which runs as a console application or service managed by the OS to route messages.
-2. [AREG framework (or engine)](./framework/areg/) is a (shared or static) library to link with every application.
+2. [AREG framework (or engine)](./framework/areg/) is a library to link with every application.
-3. [Code generator tool](./tools/) to create client and server base objects from a service prototype document.

-AREG engine is based on _multicast routing_ network model and _interface-centric_ service concepts, which in combination comprise features of _action-centric_ (Client-Server / Request-Reply model) and _data-centric_ (Publish-Subscriber / PubSub model) architectures.
+3. [Code generator](./tools/) is a tool, which out of interface documents generates service provider and consumer objects.

 > 💡 The multiple [examples](./examples) demonstrate the features and fault tolerant behavior of AREG communication engine.